 Dr. Bashar Bakdash arrived at the University of Minnesota in 1974 and held a dual appointment in the School of Dentistry and the School of Public Health.
-(His dual appointment ended with the closure of the public health program in the Dental School in 1992.)
 In 1988, Dr. Bakdash became director of the Division of Periodontology.
 At the time of his interview, Dr. Bakdash was serving as interim Associate Dean for Academic Affairs in addition to his position as professor and director of the Division of Periodontology.

 About the School of Dentistry

 Established in 1888, the University of Minnesota College of Dentistry was the eighth dentistry school associated with a University in the country.
 The School for Dental Hygienists was started in 1920 in response to a growing need for preventive dental care.
 In 1937 a graduate degree program was started.
 In the 1950s, continuing dental education became a greater focus for the school, offering over 300 courses to members of the dental community.
 In 1970, the College of Dentistry was officially included in the Health Sciences organization of the University and was eventually provided with teaching, laboratory and clinical space within other Health Sciences facilities.
 In 1983 a new Hospital Dentistry Clinic was constructed on campus.

 Please click here for the School of Dentistry timeline.